Skip to content

 Understand password security in HubSpot

-When creating a new password, it's not possible to set your own password complexity requirements.
-However, if you have a Professional or Enterprise subscription with single sign-on (SSO) set up and required, HubSpot will use the SSO provider's password requirements instead.
+• When creating a new password, it's not possible to set your own password complexity requirements.
+However, if you have a Professional or Enterprise subscription with single sign-on (SSO) set up and required, your SSO provider's password requirements will be used instead.

 Reset your HubSpot password